-Because of its central position in Westeros it has been a frequent battleground.
+Because of its central position in Westeros, the Riverlands has been a frequent battleground.
 The people of the Riverlands are known as "rivermen" and are a mixture of hardy warriors, peaceful fisherfolk and devout smallfolk.
 Bastards born in the Riverlands are given the surname Rivers.

 The Riverlands encompass a region of plains, forests, hills, and endless rivers.
 The lands extend as far north as the swamp area of the Neck, at the source of the Green Fork, east up to the kingsroad, south to the Blackwater Rush, and west to Ironman's Bay and the hills of the Westerlands.
 It seems that the Riverlands only has easily defensible borders in the North.
 Although there are mountains in the east and the west the mountains themselves seem to belong to the Vale and the Westerlands respectively.
 In the west the heavily fortified castle Golden Tooth guards the entrance to the Riverlands but belongs itself to the Westerlands.

 The Riverlands is named for the number of rivers which are present.
 The Green Fork that runs south from swamps in the Neck, the Blue Fork and the Red Fork, that run from the north from the southwest, come together a short distance from Lord Harroway's Town to form the Trident.
-The Red Fork runs from its source in the western mountains to Riverrun where it combines with the Tumblestone and then runs to the east and combines with the Trident before pouring into the sea at Saltpans.
+The Red Fork runs from its source in the western mountains to Riverrun where it combines with the Tumblestone and then runs to the east and combines with the Trident before pouring into the Bay of Crabs at Saltpans.
 In the south the Blackwater Rush runs through a part of the Riverlands.

 The Riverlands are rich and fertile and populous.
 The numerous rivers that run across its expanse are used for trading and the transport of goods, In times of peace fisherfolk in skiffs and grain barges pole downstream and merchants on floating ships sail on the rivers.
 With so much trade on the rivers, villagers will haul their grain and other goods to it to see it sold and carried elsewhere by the merchants.
 Wine can be made from small, tart grapes grown in the Riverlands.

-During the Dawn Age the First Men settled in the Riverlands, coming into conflict with the native Children of the Forest.
+During the Dawn Age the First Men settled in the Riverlands, coming into conflict with the native children of the forest.
 After centuries of fighting, a pact was signed at the Isle of Faces, the children withdrew to their forests, while the First Men raised their kingdoms in the lands ceded by the mysterious folk.
 The Riverlands saw the rise of the Kings of the Rivers and Hills.

 During the thousand years that followed, various families ruled the Riverlands.
 Many dynasties claimed these lands, including the Brackens, the Blackwoods and the Mudds, who were the last of the First Men to claim the Riverlands as their own.
 Their time came to an end with the coming of the Andal Invasion.
 At this time, King Tristifer IV of House Mudd, raised his armies and met the Andal invaders.
 King Tristifer was said to have won 99 out of his 100 battles against the Andals; in the final battle he was killed.
 His son and successor, Tristifer V was not as successful as his father and the kingdom fell.

 The Andals raised their own petty kingdoms and for a long time the Riverlands were the kingdom of native Andal dynasties, including the Teagues, the Fishers and the Justmans.
 The last native king was killed by Stormland invaders about 360 years before Aegon's Landing.
 The Storm Kings in turn were defeated by Iron King Harwyn Hardhand, who established his own kingdom from the Iron Islands to the Riverlands.
-Two generations later, Harwyn's grandson, Harren the Black, ordered the construction the immensive castle, Harrenhal, as a display of his wealth and power.
+Two generations later, Harwyn's grandson, Harren the Black, ordered the construction the immense castle, Harrenhal, as a display of his wealth and power.
 Construction of Harrenhal took forty years and a huge amount of resources and money to build.
-Ironically, the same day the most immense castle in history was finished, Aegon I invaded Westeros with his dragons.
+Ironically, the same day the most immense castle in history was finished, Aegon I Targaryen invaded Westeros with his dragons.

 - See also: Robert's Rebellion